-SAFE COMMUNITY; NEIGHBORHOOD LIVABILITY & SOCIAL HEALTH
+SAFE COMMUNITY, NEIGHBORHOOD LIVABILITY & SOCIAL HEALTH

-The City of Fort Collins strives to be a healthy, livable City that is a welcoming and inclusive community for all, including residents who may be experiencing the challenges of homelessness, mental health issues, addiction, depression, and other challenging life situations.
+The City of Fort Collins strives to be a healthy, livable city that is a welcoming and inclusive community for all, including residents who may be experiencing the challenges of homelessness, mental health issues, substance use disorders, depression, and other challenging life situations.
 The City also supports primary prevention strategies to reduce the injuries and deaths associated with gun violence.

-- Supports maintaining or increasing the funds available through the state and federal government for communityfocused non-profits to provide human services and housing support. - 2.
-Supports providing communities with resources to address chronic homelessness, supportive housing, mental health, and substance use disorders, including tobacco prevention programs. - 3.
+- 1. Supports maintaining or increasing the funds available through the state and federal government for community-focused nonprofits to provide human services and housing support. - Supports providing communities with resources to address chronic homelessness, supportive housing, mental health and substance use disorders, including tobacco, alcohol and drug prevention programs. - 3.
 Supports a standardized statewide approach to addressing homelessness. - 4.
-Supports statewide efforts to enforce retail tobacco sales compliance.

-- Supports legislation or regulatory efforts that restrict and better ensure the prevention of firearm purchases of those individuals convicted of a violent criminal offense and those who have been involuntarily committed to a mental institution or are otherwise suffering from a severe mental condition. - Supports public health research and necessary funding related to the root causes and effects of gun violence to better inform prevention strategies. - 7.
-Supports legislation that prohibits the sale or transfer of unregistered firearms. - Supports legislation that greatly reduces or eliminates the incidence of smoking and vaping.
-Specific measures may include the elimination of flavored vaping cartridges, an increase in the legal smoking age, state-wide retail licensing for tobacco and vaping products, and identical treatment of vaping and e-cigarette products to traditional forms of tobacco. - Supports funding and/or programs to address disparities in social determinants of health (e.g. housing, income, educational attainment, access to healthcare) to improve communitywide health outcomes.
+Supports statewide efforts to enforce retail tobacco sales compliance as well as prohibiting the sale of intoxicating hemp and THC products to minors. - 5.
+Supports legislation or regulatory efforts that restrict and better ensure the prevention of firearm purchases of those individuals convicted of a violent criminal offense and those who have been involuntarily committed to a mental institution or are otherwise suffering from a severe mental condition. - 6.
+Supports public health research and necessary funding related to the root causes and effects of gun violence to better inform prevention strategies. - 7.
+Supports legislation that prohibits the sale or transfer of ghost firearms. - 8.
+Supports legislation that greatly reduces or eliminates the incidence of smoking and vaping.
+Specific measures may include the elimination of flavored vaping cartridges, an increase in the legal smoking age, statewide retail licensing for tobacco and vaping products, and identical treatment of vaping and e-cigarette products to traditional forms of tobacco. - 9.
+Supports funding and/or programs to address disparities in social determinants of health (e.g., housing, income, educational attainment, access to healthcare) to improve community-wide health outcomes. - 10.
+Supports efforts to ensure the health and safety of domestic animals and appropriate penalties for cases of abuse, cruelty and neglect.